 Asian stocks follow Wall Street lower on trade war fears

-Asian stock markets on Thursday followed Wall Street lower after President Donald Trump reignited trade fears by saying he could impose more tariffs on Chinese imports.
+Asian stock markets followed Wall Street lower Thursday after President Donald Trump reignited trade fears by saying he could impose more tariffs on Chinese imports.

 Trump alarmed investors by saying he had $325 billion of Chinese imports available for additional tariffs "if we want."
 That shook markets that had been reassured by Trump's agreement with Chinese President Xi Jinping in June to hold off on new trade penalties while they resume negotiations.